Interview nerves giving you sweaty palms and a blank mind? Unsure of how to phrase your answers for fear of looking stupid?

 Best of luck!

-Sarah Norris (@bluefoxcopy) is a professional writer and blogger with a background in recruitment, psychology and marketing.
+Sarah Norris is a professional copywriter and CV writer with a background in recruitment, psychology and marketing.
 She helps individuals to create a buzz with recruiters and to win interviews, via polished CV's and professional profile writing.
-Sarah also works with B2B and B2C companies writing digital marketing content and blog posts.
+Sarah also works with companies to create high quality CVs and team profiles as part of the contract bid process.

 Back to Candidate blogs